 Condition 19: When necessary to address emergencies, NPS may issue regulations or orders to restrict or prohibit public use and access in the Preserve and the Addition or portions thereof.
 With the concurrence of NPS, FWC may issue regulations or orders to restrict or prohibit hunting or fishing or other activities associated with the taking of fish and wildlife in the Preserve and the Addition or portions thereof.
 When practicable, regulations and orders of the nature referenced in this provision should be jointly or cooperatively issued.
 Condition 20: FWC and NPS shall enter into a separate agreement to render mutual assistance as practicable in times of emergency or natural disaster affecting the Preserve or its employees.

-In Director's Order 12, the NPS defines the noaction alternative as that which "would continue present management actions."
-For this EA, the no-action alternative (continuation of current management guidance) would allow hunting throughout the Preserve (including the Addition) and therefore, could potentially cause adverse environmental impacts.
-Thus, the no-action alternative for this EA does not reflect the true environmental baseline conditions in the Preserve, absent from hunting impacts (refer to the description of alternative 1 for additional details).
+U.S. Department of the Interior regulations define a no action alternative as that which would result in "no change from current management direction."
+For this EA, the no action alternative (continuation of current management direction) would allow hunting throughout the Preserve (including the Addition) and therefore, could potentially cause adverse environmental impacts.
+Because hunting does not currently take place in the Addition, the no action alternative for this EA does not reflect the true environmental baseline conditions in the Preserve, absent from hunting impacts (refer to the description of alternative 1 for additional details).
 Therefore, an environmental baseline alternative was added to the range of alternatives that evaluates the environmental consequences of continuing to allow hunting in the original Preserve and prohibiting hunting in the Addition.
-This allows for a comparison of impacts between prohibition of hunting in the Addition and allowance of hunting in the Addition, in accordance with the conditions outlined in alternatives 1 or 3.
+This allows for a comparison of impacts between prohibition of hunting in the Addition and allowance of hunting in the Addition. in accordance with the conditions outlined in alternatives 1 or 3.